khanlou/Promise/README.md

 ## What is a Promise?

-A Promise is a way to represent a value that will exist (or fail with an error) at some point in the future.
-In the same way that an `Optional` represents a value that may be there.
+A Promise is a way to represent a value that will exist (or will fail with an error) at some point in the future.
+This is similar to how an `Optional` represents a value that may or may not be there.

 Using a special type to represent values that will exist in the future means that those values can be combined, transformed, and built in systematic ways.
 If the system knows what success and what failure look like, composing those asynchronous operations becomes much easier.
 For example, it becomes trivial to write reusable code that can: